kdzekov/PDgame/README.md

 In a few words, this project is about multi-agent prisoner's dilemma game using web socket protocol.
 The programme is
 written in Php5.
 The socket protocol is Ratchet/ZMQ, written also in php.
-There are three important files regarding the
+There are four important files regarding the
 software:

 - bin/PDG_server.php, standalone server engine that calls the server side script that handles client actions like: connections